dakotalw/image-colorizer-2/README.md

 ## Overview

 **Problem:** What performs better in colorizing black and white photos?
 CNNs or Google ColTran?
 *Note: How do we calculate image coloring performace?
 Loss function?
-Eye test?*
+Eye test?
+Speed?*

 ## Data